Growth driven phase transitions in Zinc Oxide nanoparticles through machine-learning assisted simulations: Methodology

 For the subsequent deposition, a spherical shell with a radius of 25\AA\ is defined around the nanoparticle, within which a zinc atom and an oxygen atom are introduced at fixed time intervals and at random positions.
 The newly introduced atoms are assigned initial velocities directed toward the center of mass of the system in order to enforce deposition and growth.
-Atoms are deposited with rate of one pair of Zinc and Oxygen atoms every picosecond which is by far slower than with ab initio MD while remaining several orders of magnitudes faster than experiments\,\cite{Zhao2016Apr}.
+Atoms are deposited with rate of one pair of Zinc and Oxygen atoms every 10 picoseconds which is by far slower than with ab initio MD while remaining several orders of magnitudes faster than experiments\,\cite{Zhao2016Apr}.
+It is to be noted that the chosen deposition rate is faster than what can typically be achieved with classical force fields.
+This is due to the computational cost of the PLIP+Q model, which requires 20 hours to produce 1 ns of simulation time using 32 CPUs under our growth conditions.
+Meanwhile, we also tested deposition rate that were five times slower and obtained qualitatively similar results [See SI B].
 Between two depositions, a molecular dynamics (MD) simulation of the system is carried out at a given temperature in the NVT ensemble.
 We note that the stochastic nature of the process leads to some depositions being unsuccessful ie. the deposited atoms bounce on the surface and return in the gas phase.
 Those particular atoms are removed from the simulation box and the the growth simulation is terminated when 200 ZnO depositions were attempted.
 For each initial cluster and thermodynamic condition, 10 different growth simulations are performed starting from different initial conditions for the velocities and the random positions of the deposited atoms.
+In addition, we also measured the surface mobility of the atoms and verified that our conditions lead to enough mobility for atomic reconstruction [See SI C].
 The trajectories are generated using the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS).\cite{Thompson2022Feb} All the simulations are conducted with a timestep of 1\,fs in the NVT ensemble with a temperature controlled by the Nosé–Hoover thermostat using a damping parameter of 100\,fs.